-The Fund intends to comply with this distribution requirement.
+For tax years in which the Fund meets the Income Test and the Diversification Test, the Fund intends to comply with this distribution requirement.
 If the Fund were to fail to make sufficient distributions, it could be liable for corporate income tax and for excise tax in respect of the shortfall or, if the shortfall is large enough, the Fund could be disqualified as a RIC.

-If for any taxable year the Fund were not to qualify as a RIC, all its taxable income would be subject to tax at regular corporate rates without any deduction for distributions to Shareholders.
-In that event, all taxable Shareholders would recognize dividend income on distributions to the extent of the Fund's current and accumulated earnings and profits, although Shareholders that are corporations could be eligible for the dividends-received deduction.
+For the Fund's tax year ended October 31, 2022, the Fund's tax year ending October 31, 2023, and for any other taxable year of the Fund in which the Fund does not qualify as a RIC (each aforementioned year, a "Non-Qualifying Year"), all its taxable income is or will be subject to tax at regular corporate rates without any deduction for distributions to

+Shareholders.
+For distributions made by the Fund during Non-Qualifying Years, all taxable Shareholders would recognize dividend income on distributions to the extent of the Fund's current and accumulated earnings and profits, although Shareholders that are corporations could be eligible for the dividends-received deduction.

 The Code imposes a nondeductible 4% excise tax on RICs that fail to distribute each year an amount equal to specified percentages of their ordinary taxable income and capital gain net income (excess of capital gains over capital losses).
-The Fund intends to make sufficient distributions or deemed distributions each year to avoid liability for this excise tax, although no assurance can be given that this will always be accomplished.
+The Fund intends to make sufficient distributions or deemed distributions each year to avoid liability for this excise tax in all years in which the Fund qualifies as a RIC ("RIC Years"), although no assurance can be given that this will always be accomplished.